Stress-linked pairs of vertices and the generic stress matroid: Introduction

-We note that in the recent preprint \cite{connelly.etal_2023}, the authors introduce and study the \emph{variety of general position stress matrices} of a graph.
-This variety coincides with the generic stress variety when $G$ is \globrig{d}, but in general the two varieties can be different.
-For example, if $G$ is $(d+1)$-connected but generically stress-free in $d$ dimensions, then the variety of general position stress matrices of $G$ has positive dimension, while the generic stress variety of $G$ is zero-dimensional.

-In \cref{section:applications}, we give three applications of our results on \strongly{d} vertex pairs.
-The first is related to \emph{minimally \globrig{d}} graphs, that is, graphs $G$ that are \globrig{d} but for which $G-e$ is not \globrig{d} for every $e \in E(G)$.
-In \cite{jordan_2017}, Jordán gave a conjectured upper bound on the number of edges in a minimally \globrig{d} graph that is linear in the number of its vertices.
+In \cref{section:applications}, we apply our results on \strongly{d} vertex pairs to problems in rigidity theory.
+We say that a graph $G$ is \emph{minimally \globrig{d}} if it is \globrig{d} but $G-e$ is not, for every $e \in E(G)$.
+In~\cite{jordan_2017}, Jordán gave a conjectured upper bound on the number of edges in a minimally \globrig{d} graph.
 He also posed the stronger conjecture that if $G$ is \globrig{d} but $G-e$ is not, then $e$ is an $\mathcal{R}_{d+1}$-bridge in $G$.
-The latter conjecture implies that minimally \globrig{d} graphs are not only sparse, but ``everywhere sparse'', that is, they satisfy a certain $(d+1)$-sparsity count.
-While in \cite{garamvolgyi.jordan_2023} Jordán and the author proved the upper bound on the number of edges, the other conjecture remains open.
-However, using the notion of \strongly{d} vertex pairs we give a quick proof that minimally \globrig{d} graphs are indeed everywhere sparse (\cref{corollary:minglobrigid}).
-More precisely, we show that if $G$ is minimally \globrig{d}, then every subset $X \subseteq V(G)$ of size at least $d+2$ induces at most $(d+1)|X| - \binom{d+2}{2}$ edges.
-We also show that this upper bound is strict unless $X$ is a clique of size $d+2$.
+The latter conjecture implies that minimally \globrig{d} graphs are not only sparse (in the sense that they have few edges), but everywhere sparse.
+While in~\cite{garamvolgyi.jordan_2023} Jordán and the author proved the upper bound on the number of edges, the other conjecture remains open.
+However, we prove that minimally \globrig{d} graphs are indeed everywhere sparse (\cref{corollary:minglobrigid}).
+More precisely, we show that in a minimally \globrig{d} graph, every set $X$ of at least $d+2$ vertices induces at most $(d+1)|X| - \binom{d+2}{2}$ edges.
+We also show that this upper bound is strict unless $X$ is a clique of size $d+2$, and give analogous results for vertex- and edge-redundantly globally rigid graphs.